Forgot Password

 Kathy Stumbo, CEO, comments, “We want to thank everyone who came to see our new clinic and pharmacy location.
 We have some great things going on at Paintsville ARH Hospital and are excited to continue to grow and serve the community.”

-Kentucky, Tennessee lead national fight to protect women's sports and equal opportunities in schools
+Kentucky, Tennessee lead national fight to protect women

 FRANKFORT, Ky.
 (WMDJ) – Kentucky Attorney General Russell Coleman and Tennessee Attorney General Jonathan Skrmetti are leading the national fight to protect equal opportunities in education and athletics for women.
 The group of six attorneys general filed a complaint in the U.S. District Court for the Eastern District of Kentucky seeking to stop President Biden’s outrageous new Title IX rule.